thatchayut/Originator/tutorial/Originator_optional_placenta.md

 dev.off()
 ```

-The output from here will be further used to perform blood and tissue-immune cell identification
+The output from here will be further used to perform blood and tissue-immune cell identification.